 Identifying Negligence After an Indianapolis Car Accident

 Our team’s primary purpose is to help you secure the financial support you need to recover from a severe car accident.
-It’s with that in mind that we gather evidence from the scene of your accident to then establish roadway negligence.
+It’s with that in mind that we gather evidence from the scene of your accident to establish roadway negligence.
 If the evidence we gather can prove that someone on the road violated the duty of care owed to you, you can go to court.

-- Private individual drivers
+- Private drivers

 - Government officials